Learning syntactic analysis in a fast and easy way

 I took the textbook (Portuguese) and went through the chapters, selecting the relevant content and putting it on the mind map, following the structure of the book: subject, predicate, verb, direct and indirect objects, classification of sentences and so on, with detailed subtopics.
 This first version was similar to the one below (the original has not been preserved):

-I showed him the mind map while still on the computer, to check if at least I was in the right direction.
+I showed him the mind map while it was still on the computer, to check if at least I was headed in the right direction.
 He didn't even have to speak; his expression revealed to me that there had been no progress.

 What could be missing?